 If you have a spare room, you can rent it out tax-free using the Government's Rent A Room scheme, providing you don't make more than £4,250 in any one tax year.

 If you fancy something less permanent, why not try the likes of Airbnb, which advertises rooms for short stays?

-If you have parking space at your house and you live near a local amenity, such as a train or underground station, airport or football stadium, you could rent out your driveway.
+If you have parking space at your home and you live near a town centre or local amenity, such as a rail or underground station, airport or football stadium, you could rent out your driveway.

 Sites such as Parkatmyhouse and Parklet can advertise your space and deal with the admin for a monthly fee.